 - Listen.
 Just taking the time to listen to someone and talk about what has happened can help.
 These six active listening tips might help you to support them.

 - Give options.
 When they have finished talking, ask them if they are okay to talk through some possible options.

 - Harassment Support Advisor.
 An advisor can talk through the University's procedures, how to make a complaint and what support is available, in confidence.
 Advisors can talk to the person who is experiencing something or someone who is supporting that person.

-- UMSU Advice Service.
-The University of Manchester Students' Union on Oxford Road is a hate crime reporting centre and a safe space where students and staff can report any hate incident or crime and speak to an advisor.
+- Students Union Advice Service.
+The University of Manchester Students' Union on Oxford Road is a hate crime reporting centre and a safe space where students and staff can report any hate incident or hate crime and speak to an advisor.

 Mental Health and Wellbeing